ashtrail/thoughtfulinquiry.com/content/blog/series/empathic-inquiry/2023-07_empathy-bottleneck.md

 ### The theory of constraints

 The theory of constraints posits that every system is held back by its smallest bottleneck, which reduces the entire output to the latter's maximum capacity.
 As such, the key lever to unlocking a higher level of productivity is to identify and widen it.
-Think of a clogged pipe, for example.
+Think of a clogged tube, for example.
 Despite having a 5 cm diameter, if it's restrained to 2 cm for a short section by a tight elastic, its maximum flow will be capped by this constraint+[If you'd like to read more about the theory of constraints, you can check out [this post by Tiago Forte on the topic](https://fortelabs.com/blog/theory-of-constraints-101/).
 It's also got some visual examples, which may help you understand it faster.].

 It's an interesting framing when you set about implementing changes to a system, as according to it, only a very limited number of actions will lead to any substantive impact.
 Indeed, you won't reap the benefits of any other optimization until you've addressed the smallest bottleneck, since it represents the hard limit of the whole shebang.

-Say we have two elastics on our 5 cm pipe, causing a 3 cm and a 2 cm constraint.
-If you only remove the 3 cm one, the pipe is still capped at 2 cm.
-If you only remove the 2 cm one, the pipe is now capped at 3 cm, which is an improvement.
+Say we have two elastics on our 5 cm tube, causing a 3 cm and a 2 cm constraint.
+If you only remove the 3 cm one, the tube is still capped at 2 cm.
+If you only remove the 2 cm one, the tube is now capped at 3 cm, which is an improvement.
 Lastly, if you remove the 3 cm elastic first and its counterpart second, you have now unlocked the full 5 cm girth.
 However, you could only see the results of this compound optimization after removing the smallest bottleneck.

 ### The questionable state of human conflict resolution